Guidelines for Better Legal Information

-These guidelines offer practical tips for creating and maintaining high-quality legal information in print or on the web.
-You can use them when you start to plan or develop legal information, or as a tool to assess your information before you post or publish it.
-A checklist, poster and print version are available at the bottom of the page.
-We welcome questions or comments at email@example.com.
+These Guidelines offer practical tips for creating and maintaining high-quality legal information in print or on the web.
+You can use them when you start to plan or develop legal information, or when reviewing or updating your legal information to make sure that you are following best practices.

 Users need to know who is responsible for the legal information so they can assess whether it is reliable.